Overview

 Request vanity domains

-vanity subdomain, please request all three at the same time.
-Use this practice when requesting vanity subdomains from clients who are creating CNAME records and when requesting vanity subdomains from eng. for clients who delegated.
-This will save us the effort of creating piecemeal requests when clients are ready to move to JS v2.
+Although JS v1 only requires the d. vanity subdomain, please request all three at the same time.
+Use this practice when requesting vanity subdomains if you're creating CNAME records and when requesting vanity subdomains from eng. if you delegated.

-When the client has already delegated a subdomain to Cordial:
+If you have already delegated a subdomain to Cordial:

-- Open a Jira ticket requesting SSL certificates for the vanity subdomains in question.
+• Open a Jira ticket requesting SSL certificates for the vanity subdomains in question.

 Coordinate the switch to vanity domains